NEWEp. 004 — Cleopatra VII on You cannot rule what you cannot reachListen →

 For people who want to understand the work behind the result.

-A clear through-line, every time.
+A clear story, every time.

 Three acts: Be, Do, Have.
 The guest's actual learning, action, and outcome, laid out in sequence so you can follow exactly how they got there.